Congrats on choosing New Zealand as your next destination! This country has so much to offer, I am sure you will not run out of things to do!

 Hobbiton also organizes evening banquet tours every Wednesday and Sunday, and you can check them out here.
 You will see the whole village beautifully lit up and you will walk around with your individual hand-held lantern.
 This tour concludes with a dinner.

 PRICE: $79 NZD for a tour per person and $750 NZD for an individual tour for up to 4 people.
 Here are the up-to-date prices.

 DRIVING TIME: Hobbiton -> Waimarino – 50 min

 Just a little more driving and you will find yourself in a tiny place called Waimarino, which is famous for its glowing worms.

-The whole experience is absolutely magical – witnessing this natural phenomenon and riding a kayak inside a narrow high-sided canyon will make you feel like a discoverer on a forgotten land!
+The whole experience is absolutely magical – witnessing this natural phenomenon and riding a kayak inside a narrow, high-sided canyon will make you feel like a discoverer in a forgotten land!

-This is a canyon and not a cave, and you can only see the worms glowing when it’s dark, hence you should take notice that this is an evening tour.
-I took the one organized by Glowworm Kayaking tours, who are pros in this.
+This is a canyon, not a cave, so you can only see the worms glowing when it’s dark, hence you should take note that this is an evening tour.
+I took the one organized by Glowworm Kayaking Tours, who are pros at this.

 I must warn you that at the beginning of the tour I was quite cold (so make sure to take some really warm clothes with you), but then, when we started to move in the kayak it all got much better!
 The tour guide will provide you overalls – take them, otherwise you might get a bit wet!

 We drove all the way to Rotorua the same evening after kayaking (1 hour), but I would recommend staying somewhere close to Waimarino for the night and start driving the next morning.
 Here are my recommendations for hotels around Waimarino area: